 This article outlines the different options available for creating custom clusters when using the Antibody Annotator or Single Clone Antibody Analysis tool.
 To find out more about what a cluster is and why it is useful, see this article.

 It is possible to cluster up to six regions or genes (FR1, CDR3, Heavy D Gene etc.) together.
 Sequences can be grouped into clusters based on shared identity across sequences in the regions selected, or in the case of genes, sequences that have the same "best-fit" germline gene.
 Using the Advanced Clustering Options, it is also possible to allow mismatches in a region up to a specified threshold and to cluster based on amino acid similarity.
-Below are the default clustering options in Antibody Annotator.
+Below are the default clustering options:

 - Adding Simple Clusters